srikavya07/forage-midas/README.md

-# Forage Midas Core (Java + Spring Boot)
+Forage Midas Core Project

-This is my completed solution for the JPMorgan Chase Forage Midas Core virtual experience program.
-The project involves building a transaction processing system with:
+This repository contains my completed solution for the JPMorgan Chase Midas Core virtual experience hosted on Forage.
+The project simulates a real-world core banking system that processes transactions using event-driven architecture.

-- ✅ Kafka integration
-- ✅ H2 database with Spring Data JPA
+🚀 Project Overview

+The goal of this project is to implement a backend system that:

+Processes user transactions using Apache Kafka

-- ✅ Incentive API integration (external JAR)
+Interacts with an external Incentive API

+Stores user data and transaction history using an H2 in-memory database

-- ✅ REST endpoint for querying user balances
+Exposes a REST API to retrieve user balances

-## Tasks Completed
-1. Transaction validation and processing
-2. Kafka Listener integration
-3. Incentive API (via `/incentive` POST call)
-4. `/balance` GET API exposed on port 33400

-## Tech Stack
+🔧 Technologies Used

-- Java 17
+Java 17

-- Spring Boot
+Spring Boot

-- Kafka
+Apache Kafka

-- H2 Database
+H2 Database

-- RestTemplate
+Spring Data JPA

+REST API (via Spring Web)

+✅ Features Implemented

+Transaction Listener: Listens to a Kafka topic for new transaction messages.

+Validation & Persistence: Validates incoming transactions and stores valid ones.

+Incentive API Integration: Sends transaction data to an external service and applies returned incentive amount to the recipient's balance.

+User Balance Endpoint: Exposes a GET /balance?userId=X endpoint that returns the user's balance.

+Custom Port: The application runs on port 33400.